neurobagel/documentation/docs/infrastructure.md

             declares the `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` for the database user.
             The Neurobagel API will send requests to the graph using these credentials.

-        ??? example "Doing this manually using `curl`"
+        ??? example "Doing this manually with `curl`"

             When you launch the RDF store for the first time, we have to create a new database user: